2024 Training Camp Announcement!

 The hotel has an outdoor rooftop pool that will feel really nice after a day of training.

-A typical twin room
+A typical king room

 Pricing